A-Hore/Wantflix-TV/README.md

 ## Welcome to WANTFLIX-TV

-Wantflix TV is a streaming service from initiated by Apple TV+.
+Wantflix TV website is a video streaming service from initiated by Apple TV+.
 It features exclusive and Original shows and movies from some of the industry's top talent, with new premieres

 ## [Deployed URL](https://wantflix-shows.netlify.app/)